pranavkharche79/CDAC-Project-Jira/User_Story.md

-Student:-
+## STUDENT:-

 	 1.As a student i need to check my email so that i can get my exam details.
 	 2.As a student i need to have my admit card so that i can appear for exam.
 	 3.As a student i need to have instructions window so that i do not make any mistakes.
 	 4.As a student i need to have help section so that i can get help for the system use.